 Of course, if a system is simple and its requirements are few, it may not be necessary to produce a Requirements Specification.
 However, even when it's not strictly necessary, a Requirements Specification can be a useful document.
 When system development is done by outside consultants, the Requirements Specification is usually considered part of the contract between the consultants and their client.
 If a dispute arises, a court of law will likely focus on the Requirements Specification in determining whether the consultants did, or did not, fulfill their obligations.
 Even when system development is done internally, the Requirements Specification can help system developers avoid being unfairly blamed when users are unhappy with a delivered system.
-Whether the Requirements Specification takes the form of a multivolume catalog of requirements or a simple one-page memorandum, it's an important tool for the software developer.
+Whether the Requirements or a simple one-page memorandum, it's an important tool for the software developer.